-The ProCredit Serbia transaction (PC Finance II B.V.) was established in 2008 specifically in order to mobilise funding and issue selected customer loans which were serviced via the ProCredit bank in Serbia.
-The ProCredit Serbia transaction is in the process of dissolution.
+The ProCredit Serbia transaction (PC Finance II B.V.) was established in 2008 and is in the process of dissolution.
 The securitisation structure currently contains mostly impaired exposures.
-ProCredit Holding provides funding for the SPV by means of subordinated debt (EUR 3 million as of December 2017).
+ProCredit Holding provides funding for the SPV by means of subordinated debt (EUR 1 million as of December 2018).